 If you decide to contract a self-employed worker, make sure you check that their work will be classed as self-employed by HMRC.
 There have been a few cases where self-employed workers have been found to be employed, and the family who hired them has been asked to pay for outstanding tax and national insurance, which had not been budgeted for.
 You can read an online guide to self-employed status on the gov.uk website, that tells you whether a person is self-employed or not.

-Whether you employ someone or recruit a self-employed worker, it is important that you get good references and that each person has a Disclosure and Barring Service (DBS) check to ensure your family can trust the people working for you.
+Whether you employ someone or recruit a self-employed worker, it is important that you get good references and that each person has a Disclosure and Barring Service (DBS) check (England, Northern Ireland and Wales) or is in the Protecting Vulnerable Groups (PVG) scheme (Scotland) to ensure your family can trust the people working for you.

 Employing someone, and the responsibility that it brings, can seem like a daunting task, but there are organisations that support and advise small employers with things like payroll, employment contracts, DBS checks and insurance.

 In many areas these services are available through a user-led organisation, such as a centre for independent living.
 Some employer insurance companies provide free employment law advice as part of the insurance.
 Or you may have friends or relatives with particular skills who will be willing to help.

 There is no requirement for PA to have any specific qualifications.
 However it is helpful if they have an NVQ Level 3 Diploma in Health and Social Care, as this demonstrates competence to deliver a quality standard of care.

 It is up to you to decide whether you think it is important or not for a PA to have a qualification.

 Parent guide: Services and support from your local authority – EnglandDownload now

 Is your child having difficulty meeting certain milestones?
 We can help.Read more